jack-scholting/Udacity_Motion_Planning/writeup_template.md

 - We assume our sensors (position) provide perfect information.
 - We assume our flying car is the only moving object in the environment.
 - We assume there are no environmental disturbances, such as gusts of wind.
-- There is no requirement for how accurate he landing must be on the goal location.
+- There is no requirement for how accurate the landing must be on the goal location.

 TODO: - finish this set of assumptions.
 Maybe add some mitigations.